JohnREngineer/two_bridge_problem/README.md

 See [Analysis.ipynb](https://github.com/JonathanERuhnke/BridgeTrafficAnalysis-OneBusAway/blob/master/Analysis.ipynb) which walks through the analysis of the data.

 From our analysis it appears that the I90 bridge is significantly faster during the evening rush hour going West.
+The SR520 is a toll bridge so at first one might expect there to be less traffic.
+These results have been anecdotally confirmed by reports from native drivers that take these routes.

 <img src="https://github.com/JonathanERuhnke/BridgeTrafficAnalysis-OneBusAway/blob/master/images/analyze_fig1.png" width="275"><img src="https://github.com/JonathanERuhnke/BridgeTrafficAnalysis-OneBusAway/blob/master/images/analyze_fig2.png" width="275"><img src="https://github.com/JonathanERuhnke/BridgeTrafficAnalysis-OneBusAway/blob/master/images/analyze_fig3.png" width="275">